 This is an enjoyable bike ride over undulating countryside.
 The Roman Villa is very interesting and Northleach is an attractive ’wool’ town with a lovely church.

-Ride 2: Cycle to Guiting Power via the Windrush Valley, Burford, Bourton on the Water & the Slaughters, the distance is 53 km/33 miles or 43.45 km/27 miles.
+Ride 2: Cycle to Winchcombe via the Windrush Valley, Burford, Bourton on the Water, the Slaughters and Guiting Power, the distance is 53 km/33 miles or 43.45 km/27 miles.

 This is an interesting, enjoyable and fairly easy cycling route.
 It goes through many picturesque Cotswold villages.
 We believe that Windrush and the Slaughters are particularly delightful.
-Burford is an attractive town and Bourton a lively tourist centre.
+Guiting Power is a a small and isolated typical Cotswold village that has allowed time to pass it by whilst Burford is an attractive town and Bourton a lively tourist centre.

 This bike ride covers some beautiful Cotswolds countryside with good views from the hills.
-It is quite hilly, particularly down into and up from Winchcombe, and it gives you a good knowledge of the Cotswold scarp!
-Winchcombe is well worth visiting, and you can easily to spend several hours there.
+It is quite hilly and it gives you a good knowledge of the Cotswold scarp!

 Ride 2: Takes you to cycle to Cheltenham via Northleach, Chedworth Roman Villa, Withington & Seven Springs, distance = 41 km/25.5 miles.